Wandalen/wTools/module/core/former/plan.md

         *   Identified enum variant structures in target file(s): Single-field tuple variant (`V1`) within a generic enum (`EnumG3`).
 The variant's field is a generic struct (`InnerG3`) instantiated with the enum's generic `T`.
         *   Key attributes present: `#[derive(Former)]` on both the enum and inner struct.
 No specific variant attributes (`#[scalar]`, `#[subform_scalar]`) are used, relying on default behavior.
         *   Relevant "Expected Enum Former Behavior Rule IDs": Rule 3d (Tuple + Single-Field + Default -> Subform), Rule 4b (Option 2 Logic - related to the subformer mechanism used).
         *   Brief summary of how test functions appear to exercise these rules: The tests in `_only_test.rs` call the static method `v_1()` (provided by the derive/manual file), which returns a former for the inner type (`InnerG3<T>`).
-They use the setter `.inner_field()` on this former to set the inner field and then call `.form()` to get the final `EnumG3<T>` instance.
+They use the setter `.inner_field()` on this former to set the inner field and then call `.form()`.
 They assert this instance is equal to a manually constructed `EnumG3::V1` variant.
 This verifies that the default behavior for a single-field tuple variant is to generate a subformer, handling the shared generics correctly.
     *   Crucial Design Rules: Comments and Documentation, Comments: Spaces, Comments: Focus on Rationale, Preserve Existing Tasks, Comments: Add Tasks and Label Simplifications, Comments: Annotate Addressed Tasks, Structuring: Proc Macro Development Workflow.
     *   Relevant Behavior Rules: Rule 3d, Rule 4b.
     *   Verification Strategy: After comments are added, request user to run `cargo check --package former --tests`.
 The code must compile without errors.